Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Generalizing relative hyperbolicity

-\begin{defn}[{\bf Bounded and reduced presentations}] A relative presentation (\ref{rp}) is said to be {\it bounded} if relators from $\mathcal R$ have uniformly bounded length, i.e., $\sup \{ \| R\| \mid R\in \mathcal R\} <\infty $.
+is said to be {\it bounded} if relators from $\mathcal R$ have uniformly bounded length, i.e., $\sup \{ \| R\| \mid R\in \mathcal R\} <\infty $.
 Further the presentation is called {\it reduced} if for every $R\in \mathcal R$ and some (equivalently any) cycle $p$ in $\G $ labeled by $R$, all components of $p$ are isolated and have length $1$ (i.e., consist of a single edge). \end{defn}